 - ❖ I am always understanding about extensions and late submissions if you communicate with me, preferably beforehand.
-If you need an extension, just reach out, let me know the circumstances (although it's up to you what feels comfortable to share and what is private, I trust you), and how much time you need. - When an assignment is due at 11:59 pm, as long as you turn it in before the following morning (let's say by 9 am), I will count it on time.
+If you need an extension, just reach out, let me know the circumstances (although it's up to you what feels comfortable to share and what is private, I trust you), and how much time you need. - ❖ When an assignment is due at 11:59 pm, as long as you turn it in before the following morning (let's say by 8 am), I will count it on time.
 No need to email me at 12:05 to explain about internet issues, or worry if you need that extra hour to revise.
-As long as I have it by 9 am the next morning, it won't be marked late. - ❖ For each full day work is late (without communicating with me!) your grade goes down by 1⁄3 letter.
+As long as I have it by 8 am the next morning, it won't be marked late. - ❖ For each full day a major assignment is late (without communicating with me!) your grade goes down by a 1⁄2 letter.
 If the assignment is more than a week late, you will receive a 0.
 However, as always, please come to me with any concerns or if you need to make a plan to catch up on late work, etc.

-COVID POLICY
+COVID POLICY: Remote class

 - ❖ If you are exposed to or contract COVID, please follow CDC and UCSD guidelines closely.
-If you have to miss a class for COVID reasons, don't fret-your health and the health of our class community is always the priority.
+If you have to miss our remote class for COVID reasons because you are too ill, don't fret-your health is always the priority.
 If you are not well enough to get in touch, wait and rest and reach out when you can.
-If you are well enough to do so, please email me to let me know you'll be missing class so we can work out alternative plan to get you caught up on class materials - Masks are encouraged in class to care for our immunocompromised community members, but by UCSD policy are not required. - ❖ If I get COVID-I will cancel class and/or create an asynchronous option to count for attendance until I recover and can come back to class based on CDC and UCSD guidelines.
+If you are well enough to do so, please email me to let me know you'll be missing class so we can work out alternative plan to get you caught up on class materials. - ❖ If I get COVID-I will continue to hold class on zoom if possible, or will cancel class and create an asynchronous option to count for attendance until I recover.
 Because this is always a possibility and can often be sudden, please try to always check your email the morning of class to double check if there are any updates.
-There's a chance I would use zoom to hold class remotely but synchronously, but this would be a last resort if illness persisted.